DarthData410/IB/README.md

-A repo focused on Interactive Brokers TWS desktop API, specifically using Python for the usage of that API.
+A repo focused on [url="https://ibkrcampus.com/ibkr-api-page/twsapi-doc/#tws-download"]Interactive Brokers TWS desktop API[/url], specifically using Python for the usage of that API.

 This is a work in progress... more soon.